Watagon/learning-freeswitch/README.md

 windows:
   - freeswitch:
-    - /usr/local/freeswitch/bin/freeswitch -nonat
+    - sudo /usr/local/freeswitch/bin/freeswitch -nonat
   - sngrep2:
-    - sngrep2 -d any
+    - sudo sngrep2 -d any
   - samples:
-    - cd /root/src/git/learning-freeswitch/samples
+    - cd ~/src/git/learning-freeswitch/samples

 ```

-The 'freeswitch' windows will have freeswitch in CLI mode.
-So you can experiment issuing commants to it (try 'help').
+The 'freeswitch' window will have freeswitch in CLI mode.
+So you can experiment issuing commands to it (try 'help').

 Obs: sngrep2 is a fork of [sngrep](https://github.com/irontec/sngrep) with support for RFC2833 DTMF and MRCP support.